microsoft/winget-pkgs/doc/manifest/schema/1.1.0/installer.md

 ### InstallerSuccessCodes

 <details>
- <summary>List of additional non-zero installer success exit codes other than known default values by winget</summary>
+ <summary>List of additional non-zero installer success exit codes other than known default values by the Windows Package Manager.</summary>

  **Optional Field**
  This key represents any status codes returned by the installer representing a success condition other than zero.